 One Year (Fall to Fall) Retention Rates

 GHC’s one-year retention rates compare favorably with the average one-year retention rates among State Colleges in USG (GHC’s peer institutions).
-For first time, full time students starting in Fall 2018, GHC shared the highest one-year retention rate with one other institution in the sector.

 Fall to Spring Retention Rates